Deep Dive: Hybrid Systems – The Future of Extraction

 What is the difference between a thermoblock and a hybrid system?

-In terms of temperature stability, the Arkel Coast comes remarkably close to a La Marzocco thanks to its electrically enhanced saturated brew group.
-Additionally, it offers manual flow control, which the La Marzocco Micra and Linea Mini R do not.
-The steam boiler (1 liter) is smaller than that of the Linea Mini R, but perfectly adequate for home use.
-However, the Coast costs about half the price of a Linea Mini R. It's best to compare both directly in our showroom.
+In terms of temperature stability, the Arkel Coast comes remarkably close to a La Marzocco thanks to its electrically assisted saturated group head.
+It also offers manual Flow Control, which the La Marzocco Micra and Linea Mini R do not.
+The steam boiler (1 liter) is smaller than that of the Linea Mini R but is sufficient for home use.
+However, the Coast costs about half of a Linea Mini R. It's best to compare both directly in our showroom.

 How energy-efficient are hybrid machines really?

 Significantly more efficient than conventional boiler machines.
-According to the manufacturer, the Ligre youn consumes up to 57% less energy per year – thanks to on-demand heating, eco mode, and a programmable timer.
+According to the manufacturer, the Ligre youn consumes up to 57% less energy per year – thanks to on-demand heating, eco-mode, and a programmable timer.
 Up to 220 espressos can be prepared with 1 kWh.
-The Arkel Coast offers insulated boilers and an energy-saving mode; the steam boiler can be switched off separately if only espresso is being brewed – this saves significant electricity in pure espresso mode.
+The Arkel Coast offers insulated boilers and an energy-saving mode; the steam boiler can be switched off separately if only espresso is being brewed – this significantly saves power in espresso-only mode.

 Can I experience hybrid machines at the Coffee Coaching Club?